Multarix/DnD-NPC/index.md

 ### **NPC Constructor**
 Changed how the NPC Constructor is called.<br>
-This is so in the future more classes can be added for various things, such as generating monsters.<br>
+This is so in the future more classes can be added for various things, such as generating monsters.

 ```diff
   const dnd = require('dnd-npc');
 - const npc = new dnd({ ..options }).generate();
 + const npc = new dnd.npc({ ..options }).generate();
 ```

 <hr>

 ## **v1.0.0**